cosmologicon/unifac/pyweek16/README.txt

 -r=1024x768 or any other resolution: Set the resolution.
 Default resolution is 854x480, don't make it smaller or else some of the text might be cut off.

---local : Play on a local server (which you can start with cd src ; python server.py)
+--local : Play on a local server

 --reset : Clear login information and start over

 --nomusic : disable music

+--dvorak : Dvorak keyboard controls

 --bosscode=12345678 : see below